purton-tech/barricade/README.md

 ## Try it out

-To show how quickly you can get going with Authn Proxy let's add authentication to a small web app called [Whoami](https://hub.docker.com/r/containous/whoami).
+To show how quickly you can get going with Barricade let's add authentication to a small web app called [Whoami](https://hub.docker.com/r/containous/whoami).
 Whoami is a tiny Go webserver that prints os information and HTTP request to output and is avaible on docker hub.

 To get started cut and paste the following definition into a file called `docker-compose.yml`